How Can I File Chapter 7 Bankruptcy and Keep My House?

 • the costs to sell the property.

 If a reasonable amount of money would remain, the trustee will go forward with the property sale.
 Selling property worth less than the amount owed to a secured lender or fully protected by an exemption wouldn't net any money for creditors.
-In that case, the trustee wouldn't sell it and you'd get to keep it (you'd still have to pay any outstanding loans against it).
+In that case, the trustee wouldn't sell it, and you'd get to keep it (you'd still have to pay any outstanding loans against it).

+Most states let you keep at least some home equity when you go through Chapter 7 bankruptcy.
+Protection for home equity varies dramatically from state to state.
 Some states allow you to choose between the state and federal list—you'd pick the list that's most advantageous to you.
+(Each state has a set of bankruptcy exemptions.
+Federal law also provides an exemption set.)
+While some states require you to use the state exemptions, others let you choose either its set of exemptions or the federal system.
+But you can't mix and match the two.
 And in California, you can choose between two state lists.
-(If you haven't resided for at least two years in the state where you file for bankruptcy, however, you must use the exemptions for the state where you resided previously.)
+If you haven't resided for at least two years in the state where you file for bankruptcy, however, you must use the exemptions for the state where you resided previously.

 If your equity is less than the protected amount and you're current on your payment, you should be able to keep your house when you go through Chapter 7 bankruptcy.